NoneGG/aredis/docs/source/pubsub.rst

     await p.get_message()
     # {'pattern': None, 'type': 'psubscribe', 'channel': 'my-*', 'data': 3L}

-Every message read from a :class:`~coredis.commands.builders.pubsub.PubSub` instance will be a dictionary with the following keys.
+Every message read from a :class:`~coredis.commands.pubsub.PubSub` instance will be a dictionary with the following keys.

 type